Brewed – promoting the artistry and passion behind craft beer and homebrewing.

-Next, in terms of my palate…Although I am a hophead and India Pale Ale is my favorite beer style, I enjoy drinking pretty much every style under the sun.
-I have a soft spot for Belgian beers (saison is my favorite belgian beer style), German beers (especially well done pilsners, wheat beers, and doppelbocks), and barrel aged beers; some of which I buy when I’m in the mood for a “treat” or change of pace.
-I feel that part of appreciating what beer has to offer and developing one’s beer palate means going out of your comfort zone, and trying styles or specific beers you may have not liked that one time a friend let you try a beer that he or she swore was amazing.
+Next, in terms of my palate…Although I tend to drink saisons, IPAs, and darker beer styles more often than others, I enjoy drinking pretty much every style under the sun.
+I have a soft spot for Belgian beers, German beers (especially well done pilsners, wheat beers, and doppelbocks), and barrel aged beers; some of which I buy when I’m in the mood for a “treat” or change of pace.
+I feel that part of appreciating what beer has to offer and developing one’s beer palate means going out of your comfort zone, and or trying styles specific beers you may have not liked that one time a friend let you try a beer that he or she swore was amazing.
 However, I admit that some styles are an “acquired taste”.
 The way I choose which beer to drink is by which beer flavor characteristic I am in the mood for e.g. roasty, hoppy, malty, spicy, complex etc. Lastly, at times I feel I need a refresher course and buy a beer from a style that I have not tried in a while, so that I can do my best to avoid getting “stuck” in my comfort zone.

 Facebook: The Brewed Palate

 My Beer Rating System (1-10 scale):